Testing Christmas creative

 So, here’s the big question: what can you test now to get your Christmas creative ready?

 Well, there’s no need to worry.
-We’ve got some top inspiration for you.
+We’ve got some top email marketing examples to inspire you.
 Check out what you can begin testing today to optimize your holiday marketing for top results.

 1. GIFs and animated imagery